AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 ## Community Wide

 1. The freedom of expression is generally guaranteed in our community, but keep in mind that not all would be happy with what you are saying or implying.
-	- Arguments will break out, and they will come to an end.
+Consider this point common sense, and skip ahead if confident.
+	1. Arguments happen, don't hope for chatting group admins to break it up - just use your intelligence to help work it out (and some who are really good at working out arguments are admins in the first place).
+Respect is the only way against
+	- Call people whatever you like, as long as they are happy with that and it doesn't confuse the people involved.
+	- Profanities are by no means banned, but consider if it helps with expressing your argument - and that it *really fucking* annoys people if used excessively.
+	- Use whatever language you may like, but be aware of others' language proficiency.
+Quick tip: most members speak and write Chinese and English, so translations may help when needed (and they are generally grateful).
+2.

 # Contributor Covenant Code of Conduct?